-The District reports the following major governmental funds:
+The District reports the following major governmental funds.

 The general fund is the District's primary operating fund.
-It accounts for all financial resources of the general government, except those required to be accounted for in another fund.
+It accounts for all financial resources of the District, except those accounted for in another fund.

 The debt service fund is used to account for the accumulation of resources that are restricted, committed, or assigned for the payment of principal and interest on long-term obligations of governmental funds.